rlgomes/corun/README.md

 Introduction
 ------------

-**corun** is a coroutine-based Python library that uses only built-in Python features to provide a low-level event driven programming model to be used when you can't scale a very common thread based approach to 10K+ concurrently running threads.
+**corun** is a coroutine based Python library that uses only built-in Python features to provide a low-level event driven programming model to be used when you can't scale a very common thread based approach to 10K+ concurrently running threads.
 Its also the case that the tasks being done by those threads is